Ben Stewart: Politics

 In his October 25, 2010 cabinet re-shuffling, Campbell promoted Stewart to Minister of Agriculture.
 Within the first few weeks, he toured the Peace River region, which had suffered a dry summer, and spoke about improving ministry programs like Agristability and production insurance.
 Shortly afterwards, he was consulted by the federal agricultural minister Gerry Ritz regarding Canada farm-disaster aid.
 Stewart has spoken favourably about local purchasing and considered re-establishing the "Buy B.C." program.
 Stewart signed a memorandum of understanding with the federal Minister of Fisheries and Oceans Gail Shea for regulating aquaculture as a "shared responsibility".
 In late 2010, a comprehensive review of the Agricultural Land Commission was done and recommendations submitted to Stewart who said he would review the report and discuss with fellow cabinet ministers before making it public.

 In the 2011 BC Liberal Party leadership election, following Campbell's resignation, Stewart endorsed Kevin Falcon, noting his approval of Falcon's "support of deregulation for businesses" and his performance as Minister of Health; however, Christy Clark eventually won.
 Clark did not include Stewart in her first cabinet, but did appoint him Government Whip.
 He served on the Special Committee on Cosmetic Pesticides, the Select Standing Committee on Legislative Initiatives, as well as on the BC Liberals Priorities and Planning Committee and Legislative Review Committee.

 Stewart was re-elected in the 2013 provincial election.
 Shortly after, on June 5, he resigned his seat so that Clark, who was defeated in her own riding of Vancouver-Point Grey, could contest the seat in a by-election.

 In October 2013, Premier Clark appointed Stewart as BC Special Representative in Asia, a position based in Beijing.
 He departed the $150,000 salaried position on December 30, 2016, and the position was not re-filled.

 In 2018, Stewart returned to politics following Clark's resignation from the legislature and ran to succeed her in a February 14, 2018 by-election in what is now Kelowna West.
 Ben Stewart won the riding with 56.46% of the votes.

+In Opposition, he has served as the Official Opposition Critic for Housing and as the Shadow Minister for Tourism and Trade.

 On August 1, 2019, Stewart departed from the BC Liberal Party to sit as an independent due to a matter related to an Elections BC investigation involving him exceeding his contribution limit for the year of 2019.
 On October 1, 2019, he was cleared by Elections BC and rejoined the Liberal caucus.